SchoolOfCode/ai-tools-audit-ratherawesomegang/Audit.md

 - **Cost Estimate**:
   - £20,000 to £100,000 annually, depending on the size of the company and the complexity of the software projects.

-### Harrison.ai (NSW Australia)
-- **Benefits**:
-  - Specializes in AI solutions for radiology and pathology.
-  - Improves diagnostic accuracy and supports clinicians in complex cases.
-  - Partnerships with Annalise.ai and I-MED provide comprehensive AI-driven diagnostic tools.

-- **Risks**:
-  - Ethical and regulatory challenges in using AI for life-critical diagnostics.

-- **Cost Estimate**:
-  - Custom pricing based on hospital size and diagnostic needs.

 ## Recommendations
 - **Zebra Medical Vision** is recommended for radiology departments looking for cost-effective, AI-powered diagnostics with scalable​⬤